orangy/gamebuilder-plus/tools/worldgen/README.md

 The way `simpleData` works is that if a map contains `simpleData` when that map is loaded, the game will deserialize the data and create the terrain (as described).
 In more laymans-terms, this means we have all of our map data in `simpleData`, all the positions (x, y, z) and Blocks we want to place, and the game will unravel this for us and place the Blocks as we have told it to do.

 More detail about `simpleData` can be found in the link above shared by Steve.
-Later on, I will go over my implementation of the world gen tool in code which will give you the implementation I wrote and will provide additional information to _hopefully_ answer any and all questions you may have.
+If you want more detail, you can look in the source code to see how the world gen tool does this.

 ### Algorithms